What type of appeals may be brought before the Board?

 When will I have a hearing?

 The scheduling of your hearing will depend on the volume of appeals and the timing of your petition filing.
 An assessor’s representative will review your petition and may contact you at your daytime phone number.
-Also, you may initiate contact with the assessor’s representative at the number listed on your “Assessor’s Notice of Real Property Value Change” form.
+Also, you may initiate contact with the assessor’s representative at the number listed on your “Official Notice of Value” form.

 If you are able to reach agreement on the true and fair value of the property, you will be offered a Stipulated Agreement form to sign that establishes the new value and withdraws the petition.
 In this case, you will not have a board hearing.
-However, if you cannot come to an agreement with the assessor’s representative, then you will be scheduled for a board hearing.
+However, if you cannot come to an agreement with the assessor’s representative, then you will proceed to the scheduled hearing.
 You will be notified by mail (or email) of your hearing date at least 22 days in advance.
-The time between filing your appeal and the scheduled hearing may take between 3 and 9 months.
+The time between filing your appeal and the scheduled hearing may take between 3 and 12 months.

 What can I expect at the hearing?